 SEATTLE – April 8, 2019 – Today, Amazon.com announced a new renewable energy project in Ireland, part of a larger announcement that also includes new projects in Sweden and the United States, as part of its long-term goal to power all Amazon Web Services (AWS) global infrastructure with renewable energy.
 These projects will deliver wind-generated energy that will total over 229 megawatts (MW) of power, with expected generation of over 670,000 megawatt hours (MWh) of renewable energy annually.
 The new projects are part of AWS’s long-term commitment to achieve 100 percent renewable energy for its global infrastructure.
 In 2018, AWS exceeded 50 percent renewable energy for its global infrastructure.
 For more information, go to https://aws.amazon.com/about-aws/sustainability/.

 Amazon has committed to buying the energy from a new wind project in Ireland, a 91.2 MW wind farm in Donegal.
-The Donegal wind farm project, which will be developed by Invis Energy, is expected to deliver clean energy no later than the end of 2021.
+The Donegal wind farm project, which will be developed by Invis Energy, is expected to deliver clean energy by 2023.
 The wind farm in Donegal will be built without any subsidies, therefore the project is not subject to the public service obligation (PSO) levy and will be undertaken at no cost to the Irish energy consumer.
 As such, it is the first unsubsidized Corporate Power Purchase Agreement (PPA) project in Ireland.

 Amazon will also purchase 91 MW of power from a new wind farm in Bäckhammar, Sweden, which is expected to deliver renewable energy by the end of 2020.
 The wind farm project in Tehachapi, California is expected to bring up to 47 MW of new renewable energy capacity by the end of 2020.